 How to Get to Toronto for World Cup 2026

 Toronto Pearson International Airport is the main arrival point for most overseas supporters.
-The UP Express links Pearson with Union Station in downtown Toronto.
+The UP Express links Pearson with Union Station in around 25 minutes.
 Since Union anchors rail, subway, and hotel movement, it is a practical first target.

 Billy Bishop Toronto City Airport can work well for regional and short-haul flights.
 It sits close to downtown and the waterfront, so transfers can be quick.
-Start with the World Cup 2026 hub, then match flights to Toronto game dates.
+Match flights to Toronto game dates before locking hotels.

 Flights and airports

 Pearson has the widest international reach and the most connection options.
-UP Express usually gives visitors the clearest downtown route from the airport.
-Taxis and rideshare can work, yet traffic can slow around peak arrival periods.
+UP Express covers the airport-to-Union route in roughly 25 minutes and avoids highway traffic entirely.
+Taxis and rideshare can work, yet congestion can slow things around peak arrival periods.

 Billy Bishop is useful for fans who value a short downtown transfer.
 It is also close to Harbourfront, King West, and the Fan Festival zone.
 Still, long-haul travelers will usually find more choice through Pearson.